Deploying a Cloud-Based Text Extraction App with One Ansible Command

 Deployment and Operational Management with Ansible

-Challenge: Automating the deployment process to ensure all services and dependencies are correctly configured and deployed.
+Challenge: Automating the deployment process so all services and dependencies are correctly configured and deployed.

 Solution: